qnzhou/slot_map/README.md

 [![codecov](https://codecov.io/gh/SergeyMakeev/slot_map/branch/main/graph/badge.svg?token=3GRAFTRYQU)](https://codecov.io/gh/SergeyMakeev/slot_map)
 ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)

-A slot map is a high-performance associative container with persistent unique keys to access stored values.
+A Slot Map is a high-performance associative container with persistent unique keys to access stored values.
 Upon insertion, a key is returned that can be used to later access or remove the values.
 Insertion, removal, and access are all guaranteed to take O(1) time (best, worst, and average case) Great for storing collections of objects that need stable, safe references but have no clear ownership.

-The difference between a std::unordered_map and a slot map is that the slot map generates and returns the key when inserting a value.
+The difference between a `std::unordered_map` and a `dod::slot_map` is that the slot map generates and returns the key when inserting a value.
 A key is always unique and will only refer to the value that was inserted.

   Usage example:
   ```cpp